flektor/flektor/README.md

 - 💻 I use TypeScript, JavaScript and Git daily.
 - ⚙️ Also use to some extent C# and Unity for game dev.
 - 🎓 I have a bachelor's degree in informatics engineering.
-- 🎨 I like to do Vector Art with Inkscape, and low poly Models with Blender.
 - 💬 I like to talk about Science, Math, Computer Science and Technology.
 - 🪁 Hobbies include DIY projects, drums and cooking.